Ever wondered what makes your down pillow or comforter good? Is it fill power, loft, weight, insulation, or all of it?

 - Allows natural breathability

 - Naturally lightweight

 The “fill power” of a down pillow refers to the size of the down clusters within it.
 These clusters are lighter, loftier, and more flexible than feathers.
 They're also warmer.

 Note that only down can have fill power, whereas feathers do not.
-(Find out the detailed difference between down and feather in this insightful video)
+The video below explains the difference between down and feather.